tomhuhges/todos/README.md

 ### user stories

 - i want to make a note for each task
+- i want to see an error if i try to enter an empty task
+- i want to see an error if the task already exists
 - i want to be able to edit existing tasks
 - i want to be able to delete existing tasks
 - i want to be able to mark tasks as done